ShivangShandilya/SDE-Sheet/README.md

 # SDE-Sheet ( All Important Questions )

-This is a repository which holds all the answers for [Striver's SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/).
+This is a repository which holds all the answers for [`Striver's SDE Sheet`](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/).
 This repository provides only optimized solutions of all the problems in Java.

 ## What is SDE Sheet?